rexresearch

 moringa leaf extracting solution and the sweet wormwood herb

-extracting solution and resists bacteria by cooperating with sweet
+extracting solution and resists bacteria by cooperating with

-wormwood herbs, moringa seeds and low-concentration ethanol, the
+sweet wormwood herbs, moringa seeds and low-concentration

-ethanol, and the antibacterial effectiveness of the disinfectant
+low-concentration ethanol, and the antibacterial effectiveness

-is guaranteed.
-Significant sterilization and disinfection effects
+of the disinfectant is guaranteed.
+Significant sterilization and

-on pathogenic bacteria such as common staphylococcus,
+disinfection effects on pathogenic bacteria such as common

-streptococcus and escherichia coli, common cold viruses and the
+staphylococcus, streptococcus and escherichia coli, common cold

-chemosynthetic antibiotic constituents, and moringa leaves and
+other chemosynthetic antibiotic constituents, and moringa leaves

-moringa seeds both have significant skin-protecting and
+and moringa seeds both have significant skin-protecting and

 moisturizing effects.
 Therefore, by means of the skin-protecting